 If students do get the flu they should know that they can get a doctor’s note so they don’t feel compelled to drag themselves out of bed and trudge to classes.
 Professors not only appreciate the heads up but also are grateful that students don’t come and share their germs.
 The flu is highly contagious.
 Every school has different policies on this, but generally, students are covered with that doctor’s note.

 As parents, we can hope they never get sick, but if they do, the next best thing might be to send a care package to help them feel better.
-Check out our blog Care Packages for When They Get Sick here.
+Check out our blog on Care Packages.

 Wishing all our Owls a healthy semester.